ethankramer/ConwaysGameOfLife/README.md

     - Represents underpopulation
   - If a cell is dead, but has 3 alive neighbprs, it is "revived"/alive
     - Represents reproduction
-  - If a cell has more than 3 alive neighbors, the cell is dead/"dies
+  - If a cell has more than 3 alive neighbors, the cell is dead/"dies"
     - Represents overpopulation
+  - If a cell is alive, and has either 2 or 3 alive neighbors, it lives on to the next generation

+  Each "generation" will check each cell and its neighbors, and update the alive/dead status of a cell if the conditions of a rule are met.
+The grid of cells is re-drawn and the next generation begins.

+  For this program, the grid "wraps" around from left to right (and vice versa), and top to bottom (and vice versa).
+  This prevents the grid being infinitely big, and forces the game to eventually reach an equilibrium.

+  The game begins by randomly assigning half of the cells alive, thus allowing the game to begin (if all cells began as alive or dead, the game would end instantly).